Ali-Rammal1/NetworkCellAnalyzer/README.md

 1. Open the `android` directory in Android Studio
 2. Sync the project with Gradle files
-3. Update the `local.properties` file with your SDK path
+3. Modify gradle.properties: Update the ip address to that of your server (laptop/pc)
 4. Build and run the app

 ## 📡 API Endpoints